Christine Craft: Authorship, law school and talk-radio

+In 1983, the American Humanist Association awarded Craft the Humanist Heroine Award.

 In 1986, she published her semi-autobiographical book, Too Old, Too Ugly, Not Deferential to Men.
 Craft continued doing television, anchoring the news at KRBK in Sacramento where she was also managing editor and went on to do television programs for San Francisco's KQED.
 Craft then went to law school, graduating in 1995 from the University of the Pacific's McGeorge School of Law, passing the California Bar exam that same year.
 It was during her studies in law school when Craft first started working in talk-radio, hosting a program at KFBK, in Sacramento.

 Current life

 In the fall of 2007, Craft left her hosting duties at KSAC in Sacramento after a failure to reach a new contract agreement with the station manager.
 She went on to practice worker's compensation and employment law at the law offices of Farrell, Fraulob and Brown in Sacramento.

 She also performs work in the animal abuse field pro-bono and argues for stronger statutes against such crimes.
-She has lectured at colleges, universities and law schools about Title VII litigation (referring to Title VII of the Civil Rights Act of 1964) and her media experiences.
 Her story was featured in an exhibit at the Newseum, an interactive museum of news and journalism located in Washington, D.C.